 March 13, 2014

-Tango Is the Search of a Dream
+Tango Is the Search for a Dream

-Tango contains the dream, longing and hope of the early immigrants to Argentina.
-It is a utopia or refuge where brotherly love, intimacy, fellowship and kindness triumph over animosity, prejudice, hatred and injuries, where peace and harmony are achieved through submission, cooperation and accommodation rather than conflict, antagonism and aggression, where the opposite sexes complement and comfort each other rather than being hostile and belligerent to each other, and where people can enjoy a temporary relief from the pressure and stress of modern day living.
-(See Tango: The Historical and Cultural Impacts.)
+Tango embodies the dreams, longings and hopes of the early immigrants to Argentina.
+It offers a utopia or refuge where brotherly love, intimacy, fellowship and kindness triumph over animosity, prejudice, hatred and injuries, where peace and harmony are achieved through trust, submission, cooperation and accommodation rather than conflict, competition, antagonism and aggression, where the two sexes complement and comfort each other rather than being hostile and belligerent to each other, and where people can enjoy a temporary relief from the pressure and stress of modern day living (see Tango: The Historical and Cultural Impacts).

 3 comments: